 Add concrete error mapping examples showing how to map HTTP status codes or third-party API errors to internal application error types, with executable code snippets.

-Define a clear workflow for creating error mappings: e.g., 1) identify source API error codes, 2) define internal error schema, 3) create mapping table, 4) validate coverage of all error cases.
+Define a clear workflow for creating error mappings: e.g., 1) identify source API error codes, 2) define internal error schema, 3) create mapping table, 4) implement mapping function, 5) validate with test cases.

 | Dimension | Reasoning | Score |